Sexual Harassment in the Workplace Post-Weinstein

 - Six big reasons for women to vote Remain in the EU referendum.
 Shared parental leave, equal pay, anti-discrimination laws, special funding for women-led projects and protection against harassment and human trafficking: it’s all enshrined in EU law.
 Co-authored with Mary Honeyball, MEP for the Labour Party.
+The Independent.

 Female Genital Mutilation (FGM)

 - Failure to act on female genital mutilation, co-authored with barrister Julie Okine, published by LexisNexis

 - Update: FGM and the Serious Crime Act 2005.
 Nkumbe Ekaney QC and Charlotte Proudman outline the key legislative changes on FGM introduced by the Serious Crime Act, Counsel Magazine.

 - FGM and the Serious Crime Act 2005.
 Nkumbe Ekaney QC and Charlotte Proudman consider the important provisions introduced to protect girls and women from FGM, Family Law Week.

 - FGM: Prosecution and Prevention, Nkumbe Ekaney QC and Charlotte Proudman consider the impact of the first FGM case litigated in care proceedings, Counsel Magazine.

 - Case summary of the first reported family law case involving FGM, B and G (Children) (No 2) EWFC 3, Family Law Week.

 - Legal analysis of the first reported family law case involving FGM, B and G (Children) (No 2) EWFC 3, Family Law.

 - The campaigns to end FGM are a step forward, but they do not go far enough, the Independent, co-authored with Dexter Dias QC.